PriyaranjanKS/FusionDevBlogs/_posts/2024-07-02-Copilot-Website-Orchestration.md

 - Based on the query answer on appropriate farming conditions, the farmer can further ask for current **climate conditions** from Weather.com to get a detailed weather report.
 - In addition to this, we provide additional details about **loan facilities** by querying the farmers.gov site.

-We will leverage Generative Answers and Generative Topic Routing (previously known as Dynamic Chaining) to ensure a seamless and efficient user experience.
+We will leverage Generative Answers and Generative Topic Orchestration to ensure a seamless and efficient user experience.

 <img src="{{ site.baseurl }}/images/01_CopilotUsingWebsites/50.svg" alt="Copilot Flow">